GRCJP/Resume-Builder-Public/README.md

 ## 📚 Foundational Strategy

-This tool is built on the proven resume strategy from AJ's "How to Build a Resume That Opens Doors" article.
+This tool is built on proven resume strategy for GRC professionals.
 [Read the complete strategy that shaped this project](./documentation/resume-guidance.md).

 ---